23rd Street station (IND Eighth Avenue Line): Station layout

-This underground station opened on September 10, 1932, as part of the city-operated Independent Subway System (IND)'s initial segment, the Eighth Avenue Line between Chambers Street and 207th Street.
-There are four tracks and two side platforms.
+This underground station contains four tracks and two side platforms.
 The two center tracks are used by the A express train during daytime hours.
 Just north of this station, a storage track begins between the two express tracks.
 This track runs north and stub-ends at the south end of the center platform at 34th Street–Penn Station.

 There is no trim line in this station, but both platform walls have mosaic name tablets reading "23RD ST." in white sans-serif lettering on a yellow background and same yellow border.
 Small "23" tile captions in white numbering on a black background run along the walls, and directional signs in the same format are present below some of the name tablets.
 Yellow I-beam columns run along the platforms at regular intervals, alternating ones having the standard black station name plate with white lettering.

 The station was planned to be renovated as part of the 2010–2014 MTA Capital Program.
 An MTA study conducted in 2014 found that 40% of station components were out of date.
 In 2015–2016, two of the staircases were renovated.
 The MTA undertook design studies in the 2015–2019 MTA Capital Program, but deferred actual construction.